Helping You To Formulate a Parenting Plan That Works

 - Save time and money, and avoid trauma.

-Mediation is much less costly, time-consuming and traumatic than litigation.
+Agreeing on a Parenting Plan is much less costly, time-consuming and traumatic than litigation.
 Children’s litigation can be particularly time-consuming and traumatic considering the experts required to investigate such matters – such experts are frequently quite costly.
-Mediation is a powerful mechanism to sidestep the trauma and delays involved in such litigation.

-- Mediation is focused on problem-solving rather than blame-shifting.
+- Parenting Plans are focused on problem-solving rather than blame-shifting.

-Mediation is focussed on the realistic, and reasonable needs of the parties.
-Where Court litigation inevitably leads to a winner/loser scenario, mediation assists the parties to find real, practical solutions collaboratively.
+- Parenting Plans focus on the realistic, and reasonable needs of the parties.
+Where Court litigation inevitably leads to a winner/loser scenario, a Parenting Plan assists the parties to find real, practical solutions collaboratively.

-- The Children’s Act makes mediation mandatory in disputes involving children.
+- The Children’s Act makes it mandatory to attempt to agree on a Parenting Plan in disputes involving children.